MK Party chief whip Mmabatho Mokoena-Zondie gets R30K bail in extortion case

 “Given that the complainants are employees serving within the party’s support structures, the MK Party believes it is imperative that all Parliamentary, legal and internal organisational processes unfold in a fair and transparent manner.”

-The party said it is engaging internally and assessing the full circumstances surrounding the allegations and subsequent charges.

-The matter has been remanded for appearance at the Bellville Serious Commercial Crimes Court on June 18.
+The matter has been remanded for appearance at the Bellville Serious Commercial Crimes Court (SCCU) on June 18.

 - This story has been updated